Quantum thermochemical engines: Conclusions and discussion

 The quasistaticity of reversible cycles implies vanishing output power, and points at the need of considering irreversible cycles.
 Irreversible cycles have been modeled through interactions with a grandcanonical bath and slowly varying control parameters for process durations much larger than instantaneous relaxation times.
 The classical limit still provides small efficiency and output mechanical work, while quantum gases, especially with BECs during the particle injection, entail much larger efficiencies and much larger output power at comparable volumes.

 In conclusion, the aforementioned results indicate a quantum advantage for the efficiency and the power of machines that convert chemical work into mechanical work.
 Exploiting existing realisations of quantum degenerate gases \cite{PethickSmith,PitaevskiiStringari,Giorgini2008} and recent developments in quantum simulators \cite{Georgescu2014,Monroe2020}, the thermochemical engines discussed in this paper could open the way for the development of new quantum enhanced engines and motors.
-Moreover, quantum advantages occur also without the need of a BEC, and could shed light on phenomena at the border between the quantum and the classical domain.
+Moreover, quantum advantages occur also without the need of a BEC but away from the classical limit, and could shed light on phenomena at the border between the quantum and the classical domain.